 Verification attempt 1

 The first verification attempt employed Field’s “h_s syntax.sps” SPSS script.
 The default 80% Credibility Interval widths were changed to 95% to match what was reported by Vahey et al. (2015).

 One other key assumption was made in order to allow the script to run.
-To take a step back, a Hunter & Schmidt style meta-analysis is sometimes referred to as a form of psychometric meta-analysis because it typically involves de-attenuating the effect sizes based on the reliability of the measures that produced them (Field & Gillett, 2010; Hunter & Schmidt, 2004).
+To take a step back, a Hunter and Schmidt style meta-analysis is sometimes referred to as a form of psychometric meta-analysis because it typically involves de-attenuating the effect sizes based on the reliability of the measures that produced them (Field & Gillett, 2010; Hunter & Schmidt, 2004).
 For Field’s “h_s syntax.sps” script to run it requires the researcher to provide reliability values for both of the measures that produced each effect size.
 Partially missing values can be imputed via the mean, but at least some reliability values must be provided.
-However, Vahey et al. (2015) do not report any extracting or estimating reliabilities or deattenuating the effect sizes based on them, and no reliability data is available in their manuscript or supplementary materials.
+However, Vahey et al. (2015) do not report any extracting or estimating reliabilities or deattenuating the effect sizes based on them, and no reliability data is available in the manuscript or its supplementary materials.
 In the absence of other information, I set the reliability for all variables to 1.0 in order to allow the script to run.
-This verification attempt did not reproduce the original results for the point estimate, Confidence Interval, or Credibility Interval (see
+This verification attempt did not reproduce the original results for the point estimate, Confidence Interval, or Credibility Interval (see Table 3).

+Verification attempt 2

+The second verification attempt employed Field’s “Meta_Basic_r.sps” script, which implements a Hedges’ style “basic” meta-analysis.
+I was unable to get this script to run in SPSS.
+It makes use of commands such as nrow(), csum(), sd(), and t(), which are apparently not SPSS commands.
+R does have similarly named functions, but the script employs these commands within lines of SPSS syntax.
+It does not appear that these commands were simply deprecated between versions of SPSS.
+It is unclear how these apparent errors in Field’s script have apparently not been publicly detected or corrected given they are still distributed on Field’s website and Field & Gillett (2010) continues to be cited (>1,200 citations at the time of writing).

 Verification attempt 3